-Commercial real estate 2024: Separating the wheat from the chaff
+Commercial real estate in Finland 2024: Separating the wheat from the chaff

 The slowdown in inflation and the rise in real wages are expected to slightly improve retail sales and, at the same time, the retail space market in 2024.
 However, the short-term outlook for the retail space market is still challenged by weak level of consumer confidence, which is an effective indication of the success and outlook of the retail trade.
 Changes in consumer confidence have historically predicted fluctuations in retail turnover.